CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 adjustment process takes place in both models by a numerically more efficient elastic wave mechanism.
 While retaining the essential physics, this elastic wave modification leads to a fully explicit numerical scheme which greatly improves the model’s computational efficiency.
+The rEVP is also a fully explicit scheme which by construction should lead to the VP solution.

 The EVP sea ice dynamics model is thoroughly documented in :cite:`Hunke97`, :cite:`Hunke01`,